trasse/OpSeF-IV/annotatorj-opsef/README.md

 This repository contains the codes for the ImageJ plugin AnnotatorJ which aims to ease object annotation.
 An exporter plugin, AnnotatorJExporter is also included.
 OpSeF integration is implemented in the AnnotatorJImportOpSef plugin.

-A detailed user manual will soon be provided in [**AnnotatorJ_documentation.pdf**](../Documentation/AnnotatorJ_documentation.pdf) in this repository.
+A detailed user manual is provided in [**AnnotatorJ_OpSeF_documentation.pdf**](../Documentation/AnnotatorJ_OpSeF_documentation.pdf) in this repository.
 For reference, please see the [original documentation](https://bitbucket.org/biomag/annotatorj/src/master/AnnotatorJ_documentation.pdf).

 # Prerequisites